-Light pollution also has an effect on life, from plants to nesting sea turtles [ "Turtle golfina escobilla..." by Claudio Giovenzana is licensed under CC BY-SA 3.0 from discomfort to frank visual disability. - American Medical Association
+Light pollution also has an effect on life, from plants to nesting sea turtles ["Turtle golfina escobilla..." byClaudio Giovenzana is licensed under CC BY-SA 3.0]

 There are many other examples of the negative effects of light pollution, from the Great Barrier Reef corals to trees, flowers, and grasses.
 The lights alter biological clocks of many animals, plants, and yes, even humans.